 Food Finds: Give your body its just dessert

 We return to the Marco Island Farmer’s Market for this week’s Food Finds.
-How would you like something that’s healthy, good for the body but tastes like a dessert?

-Yes!?
-Then make the Sweet Blendz stand at the Marco Island Farmer’s Market your next stop.
+And what did we find?
+Tamales, tostadas and tacos on sale at Katherine’s Mexican Food.

 More: Best of December: The top things we ate in SWFL